-System Responsiveness Experiment Results
+6.2.1 System Responsiveness Experiment Results

 We conduct experiments where we investigate the base performance of the proposed system.
-Depicted in Figure 9, Figure 10, and listed in Table 3, Table 4 represents basic responsiveness result of our system.
+Fig. 9, Fig. 10, and Table III, Table IV represent basic responsiveness results of our system.
 In this experiment we first recorded execution times for: a) calling the download service to measure the processing time of our implemented service; b) calling the upload service to measure the processing time of our implemented service.
 Next, we recorded round trip times for: a) calling the More Info service with database access to measure the latency of our implemented service; b) calling More Info service with memory utilization to measure the latency of our implemented service; c) calling Update DE service to measure the latency of our implemented service.
-Downloading a new entry requires to store this entry as a major event in the database and it is one of the major services provided by our Event-based Infrastructure and Consistency Framework system.
-Furthermore, our Event-based Infrastructure and Consistency Framework system propagates the updates via push mechanism by using upload service of the system in order to maintain consistency.
+Downloading a new entry requires to store this entry as a major event in the database and it is one of the major services provided by the prototype IDIOM system.
+Furthermore, the IDIOM propagates the updates via push mechanism by using upload service of the system in order to maintain consistency.
 This experiment shows the necessary time requirements for these major services to download or to upload a digital entity between the database and annotation tools (replicas).